qwerty-arun/Lets_learn/README.md

 # 25/10/24
+## OnShape
+- Design of a box using parametric modelling.
+- Sheet Metal Feature: Wrapping of objects using sheet metal.
+What faces to exclude?
+What edges to bend?
+What material to use?
+What is K factor in bending?
+What is relief?
+Closed corner relief type is good.
+- Tried Flange feature, hem feature
+- Whenever we the sheet metal feature, an icon appears on the right.
+After clicking on it, you'll see flat view of your part.
+Edges which are meant to be bent are bent.
 - Generation of elementary and single tone and composite signals using MATLAB.
 Elementary: Unit impulse, Unit step, Ramp signal, Exponential.
 Composite: Ramp Signal + Step signal.
 # 24/10/2024
 ## OnShape